Explore 13641 medications in our directory, and growing.

 Active ingredient: Fluticasone Propionate.

-An image representing NASAL administration route of this drug.
+An image representing TOPICAL administration route of this drug.

 How It Works